Our Vision Statement

 - Meeting other Rotarians when attending other Rotary Clubs.

-We ask the sponsor to make certain that the prospective member is the owner, partner, officer, or manager of their business or professional organization.
+We ask the sponsors to make certain that the prospective member is the owner, partner, officer, or manager of their business or professional organization.

 The prospective member completes the application form, providing information that permits an assessment of whether the prospect promises to be a good Rotarian.

 Members over 40 pay a $300 one-time entry fee and members under 40 pay $100.
-Dues are $550 annually for members over 40 and $275 for members under 40.
-Corporate membership is available, includes 2 members with annual dues of $1500 and a one-time new member entry fee of $500.
-Dues are invoiced once annually at this time, but can also be paid monthly by cash, check or credit card.
+Dues are $600 annually for members over 40 and $300 for members under 40.
+Corporate membership is available, and includes 2 members with annual dues of $1500 and a one-time new member entry fee of $500.
+Dues are invoiced once annually at this time, but can also be paid semi-annually by cash, check or credit card.